nikosgravos/SoptifyRoom/README.md

 Roomiify is developed using the **ASP.NET Core Web App framework** in **Visual Studio**.

 This app was created as part of a university thesis project.
-The thesis and project are available online at the University of Piraeus repository:
+The thesis paper and a demo video are available online at the University of Piraeus repository:
 https://dione.lib.unipi.gr/xmlui/handle/unipi/17920

 ## 🚀 Features